jean-pierreBoth/graphembed/README.md

 ### Usage

+The embed module can be generated with the standard : cargo doc --no-deps --bin embed.

 - The Hope embedding relying on matrices computations limits the size of the graph to some hundred thousands nodes.
 It is intrinsically asymetric in nature.
 It nevertheless gives access to the spectrum of Adamic Adar matrix representing the graph and so to the required dimension to get a valid embedding in $R^{n}$.

 - The Sketching embedding is much faster for large graphs but embeds in a space consisting in sequences of node id equipped with the Jaccard distance.
+It is particularly efficient in low degrees graph.

 - The *embed* module takes embedding and possibly validation commands (link prediction task) in one directive.
 The general syntax is :